Zweo/PSEENet/README.md

-# PSENet
+# PSEENet
-The source code of PSENet: A pseudo-siamese neural network incorporating electroencephalography and electrooculography characteristics for heterogeneous sleep staging.
+The source code of PSEENet: A pseudo-siamese neural network incorporating electroencephalography and electrooculography characteristics for heterogeneous sleep staging.

 Requirement: